tonsky/rum/README.md

   :span.class.class2
 ```

-By default, if you omit tag, `div` is assumed:
+By default, if you omit the tag, `div` is assumed:

 ```
   :#id    === :div#id